polakowo/datadocs/docs/big-data/wide-column-stores.md

 <center><img width=200 src="/datadocs/assets/2000px-Cassandra_logo.svg.png"/></center>

+- NoSQL with a twist
 - Cassandra is a peer-to-peer, read/write anywhere architecture.
+    - No master node
-    - Any user can connect to any node in any data center and read/write the data they need.
+    - Any user can connect to any node in any data center.
-    - With all writes being partitioned and replicated automatically throughout the cluster.
+    - Partitions and replicates all writes automatically throughout the cluster.
 - Cassandra is designed to handle big data across multiple nodes with no single point of failure.
-    - Provides scalability and high availability
+    - Provides scalability and high availability (AP)
+    - Provides tunable consistency (AP -> CP)
     - Good choice for mission-critical data
 - Developed by Facebook
     - Based on Google Bigtable (2006) and Amazon Dynamo (2007), but open-source.